guardian/grid/docs/elasticsearch6.md

 ### Migration of data from Elasticsearch 1.7

-If you have an existing Elasticsearch 1.7 install of the Grid, you will need to migration the contents of your 1.7 indexes into 6.5.
+If you have an existing Elasticsearch 1.7 install of the Grid, you will need to migrate the contents of your 1.7 indexes into 6.5.
 A [command line tool](../migration) has been developed to perform this one off migration.